simonmichael/hledger/hledger/hledger.m4.md

 and since transactions usually take place at close to market value, why not use the recorded [costs](#costs) as additional market prices (as Ledger does) ?
-We could produce value reports without needing P directives at all.

 Adding the `--infer-market-prices` flag to `-V`, `-X` or `--value` enables this.

 So for example, `hledger bs -V --infer-market-prices` will get market prices both from P directives and from transactions.
-(And if both occur on the same day, the P directive takes precedence).
+If both occur on the same day, the P directive takes precedence.

 There is a downside: value reports can sometimes  be affected in confusing/undesired ways by your journal entries.
 If this happens to